Learning Data-adaptive Nonparametric Kernels: DANK in Large Scale Case

-with $Q(\pi) = \sum_{i,j:\pi(\bm x_i) \neq \pi(\bm x_j) }^{n} | k(\bm x_i, \bm x_j)|$ and the balance parameter $C$ in SVM. \end{theorem} \begin{proof} The proofs can be found in Appendix~\ref{prooftheorappf}. \end{proof} M2.17{\link{R2.17}}{{\bf Remark: } $Q(\pi)$ actually consists of the off-diagonal values of the kernel matrix $\bm K$ if we rearrange the training data in a clustering order.
+with $Q(\pi) = \sum_{i,j:\pi(\bm x_i) \neq \pi(\bm x_j) }^{n} | k(\bm x_i, \bm x_j)|$, where $\{ \pi(\bm x_1), \pi(\bm x_2), \cdots, \pi(\bm x_n) \}$ is the partition indicator and $C$ is the balance parameter in SVM. \end{theorem} \begin{proof} The proofs can be found in Appendix~\ref{prooftheorappf}. \end{proof} {\bf Remark: } $Q(\pi)$ actually consists of the off-diagonal values of the kernel matrix $\bm K$ if we rearrange the training data in a clustering order.
 It depends on the data distribution, the number of clusters $v$, and the kernel type.
 Intuitively, if the clusters are nicely shaped (e.g. Gaussian) and well-separated, then the kernel matrix may be approximately block-diagonal.
 In this case, $Q(\pi)$ would be small.
 Let we examine two extreme cases of $v$.
-If $v=1$, i.e., only one cluster, we have $Q(\pi)=0$; If $v=n$, i.e., each data point is grouped into a cluster, then $Q(\pi)$ can be upper bounded by $Q(\pi) \leq \sum_{i,j}^n |k(\bm x_i, \bm x_j)| := \| \bm K \|_{\M} \leq c'\sqrt{n} \| \bm K \|_{\F} $, where $c'$ is some constant.
-In practical clustering algorithms, $v$ is often chosen to be much smaller than $n$, i.e., $v \ll n$, and thus we can obtain a small $Q(\pi)$. }
+If $v=1$, i.e., only one cluster, we have $Q(\pi)=0$; If $v=n$, i.e., each data point is grouped into a cluster, then $Q(\pi)$ can be upper bounded by $Q(\pi) \leq \sum_{i,j}^n |k(\bm x_i, \bm x_j)| $.
+In practical clustering algorithms, $v$ is often chosen to be much smaller than $n$, i.e., $v \ll n$, and thus we can obtain a small $Q(\pi)$.
+In fact, it appears non-trivial to quantitatively analyze the relationship between $Q(\pi)$ and $v$, so we experimentally study this relationship in Section~\ref{sec:bound}.